atineoSE/SantanderCustomerTransactionPrediction/README.md

 # SantaderCustomerTransactionPrediction
-Project for ML on the Santander Customer Transaction Prediction dataset.
+Project for ML on the Santander Customer Transaction Prediction Kaggle dataset.

 ## Getting the data